Luxlock Moves Designers Beyond the Runway with Unlockable Phygital NFTs During Fashion Week

 Sep 16, 2022, 10:05 ET

 NEW YORK, Sept.
-16, 2022 /PRNewswire/ -- Creativo and MetaBurnett turn up the crypto feels during NYFW with a Luxlock immersive multi-brand fashion experience at the intersection of crypto and commerce.
-Creativo blends the world of art, technology, and finance to create explosive events that merge specialty ecosystems into impactful communities.

-Electric Feel lit up The DL in New York City during New York Fashion Week with over 400 attendees enjoying the chandelier-lit rooftop lounge showcasing Spring 2023 collections with a live model presentation paired with their digital twins available for immediate purchase and virtual try-on using cutting-edge augmented reality experiences.
+16, 2022 /PRNewswire/ -- Creativo lit up The DL, a chandelier-lit rooftop lounge in New York City during New York Fashion Week showcasing Spring 2023 collections.
+Emily Burnett produced an immersive multi-brand live model presentation alongside their digital twins available for immediate purchase and virtual try-on using cutting-edge augmented reality experiences.
+Over 400 attendees across the arts, technology, and finance merged for an explosive event at the intersection of crypto and commerce on September 12, 2022.

 Reimagining the role of a fashion designer that led Emily Burnett to reinvent her purpose with the launch of MetaBurnett.
 She's taking a technology-first stance on commerce and connecting with consumers through various web3 applications, like metaverse wearable twin NFTs.
 As one of the youngest Creative Directors leading global luxury brands, she is forging a new path for designers across the globe and evangelizing ambitious women to harness the power of the next era of the internet.